apssouza22/ai-code-assistent/README.md

-# Agentic Code assistant using Deepagent-style tool use for complex task solving
+# Agentic Code assistant using Deepagent-style
+This is an experimental project implementing an agentic code assistant inspired by Deepagent-style architectures.
+It features a central orchestrator agent that coordinates specialised subagents (explorers and coders) to tackle complex software tasks through strategic delegation, verification, and knowledge sharing.

 ## How the System Works